andreasphil/js-inverted-index/README.md

 </h1>

 <p align="center">
-  <strong>Lightweight index search with no runtime dependencies</strong>
+  <strong>Lightweight, dependency-free index search with SSR support</strong>
 </p>

 > ⚠️ Work in progress.
 Things are most certainly incomplete and/or broken, and